Student Trustee Elections

 The four final candidates (one from each area of the board) will be notified and will have an opportunity to campaign.

-Important: No applicant or candidate may campaign prior to the campaign period beginning February 12, 2024.
+Important: No applicant or candidate may campaign prior to the campaign period beginning February 10, 2025.
+Campaign guidelines will be shared with candidates and must be adhered to.

 Once the four candidates have been notified, they will work with the current Student Trustees and staff to develop a short, two-minute video.
 The information on your application form and this video will be posted on the Student Trustee webpages to support student electors in making an educated decision on Election Day.